 The Concord GO Centre Secondary Plan Study Area is divided by three significant transportation corridors - Highway 7, Highway 407 and the Barrie GO Rail line.
 Highway 7 has been identified by the YROP as a Regional Corridor as well as a part of the vivaNext Bus Rapid Transit System that is currently under construction.
 As a result, Highway 7 is expected to develop with higher density land uses in support of the existing and planned transit routes.
-However, the existing infrastructure and traffic volumes make Highway 7 unsuitable for pedestrian and cycling circulation.
+However, the existing infrastructure and traffic volume on Highway 7 are not suitable for pedestrian and cycling circulation.